nebula-beta/PatchMatch/README.md

 ## Introuction
 PatchMatch is the state-of-the-art stereo match algorithm framework.

-Source code for the paper[1] and it's variant is implemented.
+Source code for the paper[1] and it's variants are implemented.
 The major difference between raw PatchMatch method and it's variants is the propagation way.

 + raw(the origin propgation way of PatchMatch)[1].